 The remaining two treatments WM2D and WW1D further allow us to determine the robustness of this result and discriminate between discounting models based on a revealed preference argument.
 Treatment WM2D is similar to WM, except that every bargainer's payoff comes with an additional front-end delay of one week (hence, this delay applies to immediate agreements, and we call these bargainers "delayed").
-While we still observe an advantage of weekly over monthly bargainers, it is much smaller than in WM, showing that the patience advantage is mainly about differences in short-run patience.
+In contrast to WM, but also to the predictions from both EXD and QHD, the common front-end delay removes the asymmetry in bargaining power favoring weekly over monthly bargainers.
+While differences in propensities to propose or reject an equal split between the types, as well as differences in accepted proposals, are somewhat in line with the predicted advantage of weekly bargainers, altogether this treatment's findings indicate that the significant patience advantage observed in WM hinges on the availability of immediate payoffs.

 Treatment WW1D matches a weekly and a delayed weekly bargainer.
-Under EXD, the front-end delay is irrelevant, and outcomes should be the same, irrespective of which type gets to make the initial proposal.
-However, if discounting exhibits a present bias (such as under QHD), we should observe that delayed weekly bargainers enjoy a significant advantage over non-delayed weekly bargainers.
-This is indeed what we find, and it shows in particular that participants perceive and strategically respond to a present bias in others.
+Under EXD, the frontend delay is irrelevant, and outcomes should be the same, irrespective of which type gets to make the initial proposal.
+However, if discounting exhibits a present bias (as is the key feature of QHD), we should observe that delayed weekly bargainers enjoy a significant advantage over non-delayed weekly bargainers.
+This is indeed what we find-also equal-split behavior again further supports the advantage-and it is evidence that participants not only expect but also strategically exploit a present bias in others.

-In addition to these main results, our treatments permit comparisons between treatments, fixing a given payoff type against two different opponent types (weekly bargainers in Treatments WM vs. WW1D and delayed weekly bargainers in Treatments WM2D vs. WW1D).
-Analyzing these, on the one hand, we are able to establish robustness of our leading result, confirming a generally predicted patience advantage; on the other hand, we also find at least suggestive evidence that, beyond present
+In addition to these main results, our treatments permit comparisons between treatments, fixing a given payoff type against two different opponent types (weekly bargainers in Treatments WM vs. WW1D, and delayed weekly bargainers in Treatments WM2D vs. WW1D).
+Analyzing these, on the one hand, we are able to establish robustness of our leading result, confirming a generally predicted patience advantage; on the other hand, we also find suggestive evidence that, beyond present bias, bargainers perceive and respond to diminishing impatience, as in general hyperbolic discounting (Loewenstein and Prelec, 1992).